LemonyDesign/vibrant-corpse/README.md

 ```

-Run `npm start` to launch the app and navigate to localhost:8080
+Run `npm run dev` to launch the app and navigate to localhost:3000
+This will start the node server at localhost:8080 for the dev environment.

 ### Tech stack

 - React
+- Redux
 - SCSS
 - Express
 - Node.js